Stuffy noses are no fun.

 Dogs can benefit from decongestants in the same manner.
-However, you should never give your dog a decongestant without first consulting your vet.
+However, you should never give your dog a decongestant — or start any other treatment option — without first consulting your vet.
 Some decongestants are actually combination medications which contain other, potentially harmful, drugs.

 Additionally, decongestants are not suitable for dogs suffering from some health conditions.

 You’ll also need to know the proper dosage to provide your dog.
 Only your vet can determine the correct dosage for your pooch, which further highlights the importance of veterinary assistance when dealing with a congested pet.